 - Since woven poly bags are resistant to acids, bases, and many chemicals, they can be employed in therapeutic formulations.

 Packaging for agricultural products

-PP woven bags are commonly utilized to handle and distribute farm commodities such as fishery products, food, fruits and vegetables, etc. Vegetable woven bags, Feed PP woven bags, fruit mesh bags, chemical PP woven bags, and fertilizer PP woven bags are examples of PP woven bags used during agriculture.
+PP woven bags are commonly utilised to handle and distribute farm commodities such as fishery products, food, fruits and vegetables, etc. Vegetable woven bags, Feed PP woven bags, fruit mesh bags, chemical PP woven bags, and fertiliser PP woven bags are examples of PP woven bags used during agriculture.

 PP woven fabrics are widely involved in constructing irrigation facilities, roadways, railways, harbours, mining, and buildings, among other things.

 For earthbag structures, a woven polypropylene tube with UV protection can be used.

 The following three steps are involved in the production of PP Woven Bag: